 In 1876, the Association began the Quarterly Journal of Inebriety.
 In 1907 it became the Journal of Inebriety.
 It published articles on a wide variety of topics.
-Not surprisingly, the Journal included ‘descriptions and reports of asylums and laws controlling them’ along with ads for treatment facilities.
+Not surprisingly, the Journal included “descriptions and reports of asylums and laws controlling them.”
+It also had ads for treatment facilities.
 But most were scientific papers and reviews on the medical treatment of alcoholism.
-Over 90% of the articles were written by physicians.
+Over 90% of the articles were written by doctors.

 The Association generally used the term inebriety.
 But the terms alcoholism and dipsomania were also common.
 This is reflected in the titles of some of the books authored by members.
 Dipsomania and Its Control by Alexander Peddie.
 Alcoholism and Its Treatment by J.E.
 Usher, and The Disease of Inebriety by T.D.
 Crothers.

-In 1903, the American Association for the Study and Cure of Inebriety passed a resolution asserting that it was the duty of legislatures to both build and encourage the construction of hospitals for the ‘detention and treatment of inebriates.’
+In 1903, the American Association for the Study and Cure of Inebriety passed a resolution.
+It stated that it was the duty of legislatures to both build and encourage the construction of hospitals for the “detention and treatment of inebriates.”

-The next year the Association merged with the American Medical Temperance Association to create the American Medical Society for the Study of Alcohol and Other Narcotics.
+The next year the group merged with the American Medical Temperance Association to create the American Medical Society for the Study of Alcohol and Other Narcotics.

-White W. Slaying the Dragon.
+- White W. Slaying the Dragon.
 The History of Addiction Treatment and Recovery in America.
-Bloomington, IL: Chestnut Health; 1998.
+Bloomington, IL: Chestnut Health.